andyneff/wine_msys64/README.md

 - wine.Dockerfile - The main working version
 - Dockerfile - The original "It works!"
 POC
-- wine1.Dockerfile - Running in Fedora, which is my native OS.
-No luck at ALL
+- wine1.Dockerfile - Running in Fedora.
+Partial luck:

+    ```
+    wineconsole cmd /c 'c:\msys64\usr\bin\bash -c "/usr/bin/bash -l"'
+    ```

+    The quotes are important.
+No mintty so far
+    - mingw64.exe does work as normal.

 - wine2.Dockerfile - Closest reproductions of teaci/wine-staging with msys2
 - wine3.Dockerfile - Basically, wine with all recommended packages too, just in case
-- wine4.Dockerfile - Using Ubuntu 16.04 - Works, but no mintty
+- wine4.Dockerfile - Using Ubuntu 16.04 - Works, but no mintty, but mingw64.exe does work
 - wine5.Dockerfile - Trying using Debian jessie.
 WORKS!